 If your documentation gives the project manager or administrator a headache, you’re doing it wrong.
 Nobody wants to read through a bunch of jumbled chicken scratches and try to figure out what your change order means.

 Whether it's due to illegible handwriting, lack of attached photos, nonspecific descriptions, or something else, sloppy documentation leads to undesired outcomes.

-The best practice is to document Change Orders clearly and thoroughly from the get-go.
+The best practice is to document Change Orders clearly and thoroughly from the beginning.
 Everything you submit to your customer represents the quality of your work.
 Sloppy or unprofessional documentation is frustrating and slows down projects.

 3. Submit CORs on time and at optimal times

-We’re all busy with competing priorities, but letting CORs marinate in the office before getting submitted creates real risk to contractors.
+We’re all busy with competing priorities, but letting CORs marinate in the office before getting submitted creates a real risk to contractors.

 4. Track costs in real time by automating your COR Log

 We've said it before — the Change Order Request log is, arguably, the most important document in commercial construction.
 It’s the only tracking document shared between the Specialty and General Contractor, and it allows them to account for all extra work costs.

 Want to improve your COR Log immediately?
 Move away from manual, spreadsheet-based change order logs and transition to one that updates automatically as new Change Orders are submitted and approved.